 Sweet strawberries and white chocolate come together in one delicious, soft cookie.
-Strawberry White Chocolate Chunk Cookies are so perfect and crave-worthy, they’ll be your new favorite cookie!
+Strawberry White Chocolate Chip Cookies are so perfect and crave-worthy, they’ll be your new favorite cookie!

 We absolutely love these cookies!
 They’re really like strawberry shortcake in a cookie form.